regislutter/Snippets/README.md

 ###Linux

-Download the *PHP-codeigniter.sublime-completions* file up above, and drop it in your *~/.config/sublime-text-2/Packages/PHP/* folder.
+Download the *XXX.sublime-snippet* file up above, and drop it in your *~/.config/sublime-text-2/Packages/HTML/* folder.
 Should work immediately.

 OR